sshanshans/calculus2/index.md

 * serious illness only if documentation is provided with a written excuse from your dean. <br>
 * serious illness or death in the family only if documentation is provided with a written excuse from your dean. <br>
 * athletic commitments or religious obligations only if documentation is provided with a written excuse from your dean and prior notice is given.
-In such cases, rescheduled exams must be taken before the rest of the class.   <br>
+In such cases, rescheduled exams must be taken before the rest of the class.

 ### Duke Community Standard:
 Students are expected to adhere to the [Duke Community Standard](http://integrity.duke.edu/new.html) .
 If a student is found responsible for academic dishonesty on a graded assignment, I reserve the right to assign a grade of zero to the assignment in question and to further reduce the final grade for the course by one or more letter grades possibly to a failing grade.